De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD: From free quantum motions on to one-dimensional stationary wave equations with centrifugal potentials

-with $n$ being the number of nodes in the Gegenbauer polynomials in (\ref{n4}).
-Notice that the equations (\ref{My_trjct}) and (\ref{InvMass_ReE2}) appear dual to each other in sense that ``trajectory'' formulas are conventionally used to describe resonances transmitted through barriers, while ``spectral'' formulas are standard to the description of degeneracies of levels bound within well potentials.
-Within the geometric context consequently pursued through the text, the duality between the mass-formulas in (\ref{My_trjct}) and (\ref{InvMass_ReE2}), translates into duality between quantum motions on open hyperbolic time-like, and the closed hyper spherical space-like geodesics on $dS_4$.
+Within the geometric context pursued through the text, the duality between the mass-formulas in (\ref{My_trjct}) and (\ref{InvMass_ReE2}), translates into duality between quantum motions on open hyperbolic time-like, and the closed hyper spherical space-like geodesics on $dS_4$.

-\begin{quote} In conclusion, with the aid of the $dS_4$ geometry, hypothesized to be the relevant space-time outside the causal Minkowski light cone, and to define the interactions by means of the Green functions to the Laplacians on its geodesic sub-manifolds, a pair of potentials could be identified with the remarkable properties that the energies of the states bound within the well potential equal the real parts of the complex energies of the resonances transmitted to the barrier.
-Moreover, these energies carry same degeneracies. \end{quote} In this manner, by virtue of the hypothesis on validity of $dS_4$ special relativity \cite{Pereira}, we were able to establish in \cite{EPJA16} a duality between the free quantum motions on open hyperbolic time-like--, and closed hyper-spherical space-like geodesics of the $dS_4$ space-time.
+\begin{quote} In conclusion, with the aid of the $dS_4$ structure of the domain located outside the causal Minkowski light cones, hypothesized by us to provide the relevant geometry of internal space-time, and employed in the definition of interactions, a pair of potentials could be encountered with the remarkable properties that the real energies of the states bound within the Scarf well potential equal the real parts of the complex energies of the resonances transmitted to the P\"oschl-Teller barrier.
+Moreover, these energies carry same hydrogen-like degeneracies. \end{quote} In this manner, by virtue of the hypothesis on validity of $dS_4$ special relativity \cite{Pereira}, we were able to establish in \cite{EPJA16} a duality between the free quantum motions on open hyperbolic time-like--, and closed hyper-spherical space-like geodesics of the $dS_4$ space-time.
 To the end of the article, the physical significance of such a duality will be revealed.
-Before, in the next section, a deeper insight into the properties of the well potential will be gained.
+Before, in the next section, a deeper insight into the physics on the closed hyper-spherical surface $S^3$ will be gained.

 \section{Behind the curtains of confinement.
-Charge neutrality on the hyper-spherical $dS_4$ geodesic and a conformal color-dipole confining potential}
+Charge neutrality on the hyper-spherical $dS_4$ geodesics and a conformal color-dipole confining potential}